Pahlavi scripts: History

 The oldest surviving example of the Pahlavi literature is from fragments of the so-called "Pahlavi Psalter", a 6th- or 7th-century translation of a Syriac Psalter found at Bulayïq on the Silk Road, near Turpan in north-west China.
 It is in a more archaic script than Book Pahlavi.

 After the Muslim conquest of Persia, the Pahlavi script was gradually replaced by the Arabic script except in Zoroastrian sacred literature, until the present day.

-The replacement of the Pahlavi script by the Arabic script to write Persian was done in the ninth-century by the Tahirid dynasty, the governors of Greater Khorasan.
+The replacement of the Pahlavi script by the Arabic script to write Persian happened in the ninth century under the Tahirid dynasty, the governors of Greater Khorasan.

 Modern times

 In the present day, "Pahlavi" is frequently identified with the prestige dialect of southwest Iran, formerly and properly called Fārsi, after Fars province.
 This practice can be dated to the period immediately following the Islamic conquest.

-Script
+Scripts

 The Pahlavi script is one of the two essential characteristics of the Pahlavi system (see above).
 Its origin and development occurred independently of the various Middle Iranian languages for which it was used.
 The Pahlavi script is derived from the Aramaic script as it was used under the Sasanians, with modifications to support the phonology of the Iranian languages.
 It is essentially a typical abjad, where, in general, only long vowels are marked with matres lectionis (although short /i/ and /u/ are sometimes expressed so as well), and vowel-initial words are marked with an aleph.
 However, because of the high incidence of logograms derived from Aramaic words, the Pahlavi script is far from always phonetic; and even when it is phonetic, it may have more than one transliterational symbol per sign, because certain originally different Aramaic letters have merged into identical graphic forms – especially in the Book Pahlavi variety.
 (For a review of the transliteration problems of Pahlavi, see Henning.)
 In addition to this, during much of its later history, Pahlavi orthography was characterized by historical or archaizing spellings.
 Most notably, it continued to reflect the pronunciation that preceded the widespread Iranian lenition processes, whereby postvocalic voiceless stops and affricates had become voiced, and voiced stops had become semivowels.
 Similarly, certain words continued to be spelled with postvocalic s and t even after the consonants had been debuccalized to h in the living language.

 The Pahlavi script consisted of two widely used forms: Inscriptional Pahlavi and Book Pahlavi.
 A third form, Psalter Pahlavi, is not widely attested.